 Safe sleep matters: What is sudden infant death syndrome (SIDS)?

-SIDS is the unexplained death of an infant who is younger than 1 year old.
-In the United States, SIDS takes the lives of about four babies for every 10,000 born.
-Although this number has declined over the past 25 years due to better sleep practices, SIDS is still the leading cause of death in infants between 1 month and 1 year of age.
+SIDS is the unexplained death of an infant who is younger than one year old.
+In the United States, SIDS takes the lives of about 3,400 babies each year.
+This number has been continuously decreasing over the past 25 years due to better sleep practices, but SIDS is still the leading cause of death in infants between one month and one year of age.

 Normally, a rise in carbon dioxide level will cause baby to wake and turn their head to get the oxygen they need.
 But some babies don’t respond when their oxygen level is low.
 If the baby is unable to get enough oxygen, SIDS can occur.

 So, what’s the safest sleep setup?
 What are safe baby sleeping positions?
 Read on to learn the answers.